simPod/GrafanaJsonDatasource/README.md

-Note: If the datasource is configured to connect directly to the backend, you also need to implement an OPTIONS endpoint at `/annotations` that responds with the correct CORS headers:
+Note: If the datasource is configured to connect directly to the backend, you also need to implement `OPTIONS /annotations` that responds with the correct CORS headers:

 ```